effectivecore/core/docs/security.md

   only to authorized persons.
 - Only administrators have access to the profiles of other users (for example, users with the "Administrators" role).
-- All email addresses of users are hidden from other system participants and it is not possible to calculate the correspondence between the user's name and his email address.
+- All EMail addresses of users are hidden from other system participants and it is not possible to calculate the correspondence between the user's name and his EMail address.
 Thus, it will be impossible to remotely reset the password of another user or try to guess the password for his account.
 - It is possible to make changes to the user's registration data only if the password from his account is known — this minimizes the intra-system